Beekeeper’s Secret- a Story of Cross Pollination.

 - Cherry Berry: Semi-dry mead; the perfect complement to the wildflower honey base, a body of tart cherry and bold black raspberry is followed with a subtle blueberry finish

 - Apple Fritter: Warm apple cinnamon sugar, medium body with a nose of a fall apple fritter

 - Berry Patch: Semi-dry mead; cherry, raspberry, blackberry and blueberry full-bodied mead; slightly tart

 - Winter Spice: Cherry Berry mead with added mulling spices

 - Ginger: Slightly spicy ginger with notes of honey

 To encourage our customers to be environmentally friendly we ask them to bring their empty 375 or 750ml bottles back to either of our locations for a $4 savings on their next mead purchase.

 Hard Apple Cider

 We call it Dr. D’s Hard Honey Cider.
-We use different batches of apple for each batch so come and enjoy
+We plan to use different apples for each batch.
+Stay tuned!